Fighting for … fit-for-purpose industry-specific education and training standards that are recognised, accessible, robust and properly funded.

 - The recognition of vocational progression routes based on competency, standards and regulated qualifications.

-- All hair, beauty and aesthetics practitioners required to have appropriate qualifications and training for the treatments they provide.
+- All hair, beauty and aesthetics practitioners are required to have appropriate qualifications and training for the treatments they provide.

 - Training in management and business skills to enable business owners to run sustainable, profitable businesses.